maw501/maw501.github.io/posts/_posts/technical/2018-10-19-The-kernel-trick.md

 comments: true
 tags: ['kernels', 'SVMs']
 ---
-This post only covers the concept of the kernel trick (not kernels in general).
-From my experience kernels often get a bad reputation as they are usually poorly explained, usually in the context of SVMs.
-In this article our goal will be to explain them via a simple motivating example which we will follow through in detail to get to the heart of the trick.
+In this article our goal will be to explain the kernel trick via a simple motivating example which we will follow through in detail to get to the heart of the trick.
 <!--more-->
 <hr class="with-margin">